fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 [^3]: Source: [Bash Webpage](https://www.gnu.org/software/bash/)
 [^4]: Or Unix-like, in the case of Linux distributions such as Sabayon
 [^5]: Source: [Server Fault](http://serverfault.com/a/52050/298691)
+[^7]: The for loop I got from the answers to <a href = "http://unix.stackexchange.com/q/239881/27613">this question</a> at Unix & Linux SE
+[^8]: Which is in the eye of the beholder of course, you may not find these interesting at all
 [^9]: Its general topic is programming, so it is suitable for shell script-related questions.
 I have asked two questions there relating to shell script, as of 31 October 2015, both were resolved within an hour.
 [^10]: As of 31 October 2015 I have asked 8 questions relating to shell scripts there and seven have been answered.
 Each of those that have been answered were resolved (that is, given an answer that solved whatever problem I had) within a day of me asking them.